 You literally have an FBI that blatantly lied to spy on an opposition party candidate.

-So happens they're lying for the campaign where if there was real justice, Hillary would have been indicted for the espionage act and for also obstruction of justice.
+So happens they're lying for the campaign where if there was real justice, Hillary would have been indicted for the Espionage Act and for also obstruction of justice.

-Well, Jerry Nadler can drag his, you know, backside over to the and see the entire thing with only 0.1% redacted.
+You know, on this contempt vote as to, you know, forcing the full unredacted version, well, Jerry Nadler can drag his, you know, backside over and see the entire thing with only 0.1% redacted.

 It's illegal to release grand jury information.